Chew/TARDIS-Docs/docs/flight-modes.md

 In regulator flight mode, the further away from the centre the regulator block is, the further from your desired location you will land

-Video goes here

 <iframe src="https://player.vimeo.com/video/90391961" width="600" height="366" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

 :::note

-Currently if the destination is inside a building, the adjusted location will most probably end up on the roof (even if there is room inside the building).
+Currently, if the destination is inside a building, the adjusted location will most probably end up on the roof (even if there is room inside the building).

 :::